ARMmbed/mbed-os-5-docs/docs/tools/new_tools_temp.md

     This generates two files: BIN and HEX in the build output directory (`cmake_build` in this example).

-1. Drag and drop the generated file to your board. <!--which file? is it up to them?-->
+1. Drag and drop the generated file to your board.